 UVA is committed to ensuring that its community receives timely, accurate and useful information in the event of an emergency or dangerous situation on Grounds, at UVA separate campuses or in the local area that poses an immediate threat to the health and safety of UVA community members.
 The University has a multitiered notification system employing various means for communicating information quickly.
-The University's Emergency Notification System (ENS) utilizes: a siren/public address system; text messaging; email; LED and LCD screens' desktop notifications; UVA's home page and emergency page alerts; Twitter; the mobile safety app, LiveSafe; and the Medical Center's paging system.
+The University's Emergency Notification System (ENS) utilizes: a siren/public address system; text messaging; email; LED and LCD screens' desktop notifications; UVA's home page and emergency page alerts; Twitter; the mobile safety app, Rave Guardian; and the Medical Center's paging system.
 Traditionally, UVA uses all of these methods of communication in the event an emergency notification is needed.

 UVA tests all components of its ENS three times each year: during the fall, spring and summer semesters.
-When the test is completed, an "allclear" message is issued.
+When the test is completed, an "all-clear" message is issued.
+These tests will be documented, to include a description of the ENS test, the date and time, and whether it was announced or unannounced.

-Members of the UVA community with active email accounts are automatically enrolled to receive email alerts and can manage their accounts to receive emergency text messaging at uvaemergency.virginia.edu/uva_alerts.
+Members of the UVA community with active UVA email accounts are automatically enrolled to receive email alerts and can manage their accounts to receive emergency text messaging at uvaemergency.virginia.edu/uva alerts.
 At this sign up, members can select which campus(es) they want to receive alerts for.